VladislavNep/ping-pong-mobail-game/README.md

-# kinopoisk-api
+# kinopoisk-parser

-This package is python API to kinopoisk.ru website.
+This package is python parser to kinopoisk.ru website.